 The carrot flies are attracted by the scent of the carrots, which is released when the carrots are thinned and weeded so sow thinly.
 Because this avoids too much thinning later on and the use of the stale seedbed technique to reduce weeding frequency are good ways to reduce the problem.
 I would also recommend to do the necessary weeding and thinning all at once (hopefully with some friends), so it will be quickly done.

 Carrot fly can only hop around, thus a barrier about 60cm high of fine mesh and buried in the ground about 5cm around the carrot plot successfully keeps the fly at bay.
 Unfortunately, it didn’t work for me either as the flies must have blown over the barrier.

 The most successful control method is to cover the carrots with a crop cover such as bionet which is specially designed to keep out carrot root fly.

 Maincrop carrots should all be harvested at the same time, because during harvest the carrot flies are attracted in large numbers because of the smell.
 I always found if harvesting stretches over a few weeks the last ones are particularly infested with the maggots.

 Ensure that all roots are harvested and trimmed leaves and infected carrots are taken away from the field and properly composted.
 Alternatively infected roots can be burned.

 There are some varieties of carrots with some tolerance to carrot flies (Sytan, Resistafly and Fly Away).
-I was very disappointed with them.
-They still got the root fly and they also tasted quite soapy.
+I was very disappointed with them because they still got the root fly and they also tasted quite soapy.

-If your spacing is 4cm in the row you get 4 rows in a bed (bed width: 1.2m) you will get 100 carrots per meter of your bed.
+If your spacing is 4cm in the row you get 4 rows in a bed (bed width: 1.2m) and so you will get 100 carrots per meter of your bed.

 In 2 meters you will get enough carrots from October to April.